-There are the places which have a special undefined magic, artistry, unique and wholly enchanting character and Altamont Gardens are one of them.
+There are places that have a special undefined magic and artistry.
+Unique and wholly enchanting character and Altamont Gardens are one of them.

 Altamont Gardens are gardens considered to be one of the most beautiful and romantic gardens in Ireland.
-They rank among the top 10 Irish gardens, although still little known, but they are often referred to as the “Jewel in Ireland’s Gardening Crown”.
+They rank among the top 10 Irish gardens.
+Although still little known, they are often referred to as the “Jewel in Ireland’s Gardening Crown”.

-Situated on the banks of the River Slaney, Altamont Gardens are the Robinson style gardens.
-They are a natural mix of formal and informal gardens that you can enjoy walking around the lake, through the Arboretum, Bog Garden and Ice Age Glen.
+Situated on the banks of the River Slaney, Altamont Gardens are the Robinson-style gardens.
+So, they are a natural mix of formal and informal gardens.
+You can enjoy walking around the lake, through the Arboretum, Bog Garden, and Ice Age Glen.

 Then the main garden and a place where we can choose a walk by the lake or a walk by the river.
-The lawns divided by carved yew trees descend into a lake, surrounded by rare trees and rhododendrons and lead in to a very different garden with exotic shrubs and trees.
+The lawns divided by carved yew trees descend into a lake, surrounded by rare trees and rhododendrons, and lead into a very different garden with fascinating shrubs and trees.

 In the river flowing through the gardens, you can probably see trout and salmon, and you can also meet otters.

-In Altamont Gardens there is also a natural wonder – waterfall.
+In Altamont Gardens there is also a natural wonder – a waterfall.